How to Know If Behavior Rises to the Level of Domestic Violence

 Defining Domestic Violence

 The term domestic violence is used in reference to a wide range of actions affecting a number of different types of relationships.
 While it’s customarily thought of as physical violence within a marriage or dating relationship (and most often perceived as violence by husbands against their wives), it actually applies to acts involving anyone cohabitating or in certain types of relationships.
 That includes parents, children and domestic partners.
-According to the National Coalition against Domestic Violence (NCADV), one of every three women and one of every four men will report domestic abuse by an intimate partner in their lifetimes.
-It’s found in same-sex relationships as well as heterosexual relationships.

 What Type of Actions Constitute Domestic Violence?